 This seminar is a required course for advanced standing students and an elective course for all other MSW students.
-This course advances the application of knowledge by MSW students by linking the BSW and the MSW experience for the advanced standing student and enhancing the application of social work practice in the areas of human development, diversity, and behavior in the environment.
-Further the course provides an overview of assessment and intervention planning.
-While it is designed to enhance integration of the BSW experience and MSW program, the course serves to review and reinforce knowledge in foundation courses for the MSW student through application of case scenarios.
-The course is intended to help prepare students for practice licensure.
+This course advances the application of knowledge by MSW students by linking the BSW and the MSW experience for the advanced standing student and enhancing the application of social work practice in the areas of human development, diversity, and behavior in the environment, and assessment, and intervention planning.
+Further the course provides an overview of interventions with clients and client systems along with application of values and ethics of the profession.
+While it is designed to enhance integration of the BSW experience and MSW program, the course serves to review and reinforce knowledge in foundation courses for the MSW student through application of case scenarios and practice application on standardized tests.